 Businesses can’t operate without sales.
 It is therefore important that your sales process achieves the best possible outcome.
 Taking a prospect, nurturing that lead and turning them into a happy recurring customer.
 Adding sales process integrations can help enhance this pipeline.

 What is the Sales Process?

 The steps in this process are variable depending on the type of product or service you are selling.
 One sales process example would include the following, initially approaching the lead or vice versa.
-Then discovering what they need, provide a solution to those needs and as a result close the sale.
+Then discovering what they need, providing a solution to those needs and as a result, closing the sale.
 Then complete the sale and follow up.

 Popular Sales Connectors

 There is a multitude of ways to connect APIs and build sales integrations for your sales pipeline.
 As a result, these can help boost lead generation, and nurturing and reduce human error.

 An iPaaS solution can help build internal integrations.
 This helps your in-house sales team or creates external workflows for your customers.
 Business automation could look something like making sure sales data is combined and up to date across all sales systems.

 As well as being triggered when a deal reaches a particular stage in the sales pipeline.
 This can help with automating pipeline management.
 This creates tasks and reminders for your sales team when a deal is created.

 Marketing and sales work hand in hand to generate leads.
 Whether it is in the form of advertising, social media engagement, blog content or email marketing.
 The two work in tandem to achieve an increase in sales.

 One API integration example to use in your sales funnel would be when a customer expresses interest in a particular product.
 An automated email response can then suggest other products that are similar and provide more information to the customer.
 These are however at a higher price point.
 Ultimately This example uses automated integrations for upselling/cross-selling opportunities.